Productisation Roll-out

 My favourite contributions:

-• Proposed a concept and co-created mockups to visualise complex backend changes in the new monetisation model — a concept later reused across teams.
+• Proposed a concept and co-created mockups to visualise complex backend changes in the new monetisation model.

 • Obsessively goal-focused and data-heavy workshops are a good way to build alignment among senior stakeholders with strong, often opposing perspectives.